Brian-Pob/solid-markdown/README.md

 ***NOTE***

-This is obviously a fork of solid-markdown by user andi23rosca.
-I've made this fork to hopefully continue this project.
+This was originally a fork of solid-markdown by user andi23rosca.
+I've made repo to hopefully continue this project.
 As of the writing of this edit 2023-02-24,the last commit to this repo was made on 2022-03-21.

 The implementation is 90% shamelessly copied from https://github.com/remarkjs/react-markdown.